 5 Wall PoemsCharlotteSee on map

 You can find about 10 examples of "Wall Poems" nestled in Uptown Charlotte and neighborhoods such as South End, NoDa and Elizabeth.
 Some are permanent, some are temporary, but all are beautiful displays of creativity.
 Meant to connect people to poetry, this collection of murals – funded by Knight Foundation – all feature poems written by North Carolina writers, including Carl Sandburg's "The People, Yes" mural on 9th Street.
-Check out "Love Comes Quietly" on the side of Soul Gastrolounge (try the sashimi tuna tacos) on Central Avenue in Plaza Midwood.
+Check out "Love Comes Quietly" just off Central Avenue in Plaza Midwood.

 6 Durham Civil Rights mural